Dispersionless subradiant photon storage in one-dimensional emitter chains

-In the case of an infinite one-dimensional chain both components of the Green's tensor are translationally invariant.
-Let us start by analyzing the collective decay rates $\Gamma^\delta_k$ [Fig.~\ref{fig:fig2}(a)].
-First, we note that $\Gamma^\delta_k=0$ for all values $2\pi/d-k_a>k>k_a$, i.e., all states that lie between the so-called light lines, are completely subradiant \cite{Needham2019,Asenjo2017}.
-Outside of these lines, i.e. $k_a\geq k\geq0$ and $2\pi/d\geq k\geq 2\pi/d-k_a$, the states are typically superradiant, i.e. $\Gamma^\delta_k>\gamma=k_a^3|\mathbf{d}|^2/(3\pi\hbar\epsilon_0)$, both for the perpendicular and parallel components.
-Since we are interested in creating excitations that are long-lived, we will later on focus only on the creation of states that have a large support with the states within the subradiant region.
+Let us start by analyzing the collective decay rates $\Gamma^\delta_k$ for an infinite one-dimensional chain [Fig.~\ref{fig:fig2}(a)].
+Independently of $\delta$, $\Gamma^\delta_k=0$ for all values $2\pi/d-k_a>k>k_a$, i.e., all states that lie between the so-called light lines, are completely subradiant \cite{Needham2019,Asenjo2017}.
+Outside of these lines, i.e. $k_a\geq k\geq0$ and $2\pi/d\geq k\geq 2\pi/d-k_a$, the states are typically superradiant, i.e. $\Gamma^\delta_k>\gamma=k_a^3|\mathbf{d}|^2/(3\pi\hbar\epsilon_0)$.
+Since we are interested in creating excitations that are long-lived, we will focus only on the creation of states that have a large support with the states within this subradiant region.

-In the following, we study the real part of the Green's tensor in Fourier space, which yields the spectrum or dispersion relation, shown in Fig.~\ref{fig:fig2}(b).
+We study now the real part of the Green's tensor in Fourier space, which yields the spectrum or dispersion relation shown in Fig.~\ref{fig:fig2}(b).
 For wave packets which are localized in $k$-space, the derivative of $V_k^\delta$ with respect to $k$ gives us the group velocity $v_g^\delta$ with which the wave packet travels in real space.
-This group velocity is always zero at $k=k_0=\pi/d$, as imposed by the continuity of the dispersion relation at the border of the first Brillouin zone (FBZ).
-Between the light lines, for $\delta=\parallel$ this is the only zero of the group velocity, the maximum of $V_k^\parallel$.
-On the other hand, in the case where the dipoles are perpendicular to the chain, $k=k_0$ becomes a saddle point at around $d\approx\lambda/4$, leading to an approximate flat dispersion relation around $k=k_0$.
-We calculate the value for which the second derivative of $V_k^\perp$ is exactly zero, finding $d_\mathrm{f}=0.2414\lambda$ [see Fig.~\ref{fig:fig2}(c)].
+This group velocity is always zero at $k=k_0=\pi/d$ and $k=0$, as imposed by the continuity of the dispersion relation at the border of the first Brillouin zone.
+As explained in detail in the Supplemental Material \cite{SM}, in order to find an approximate flat dispersion relation for a large (and subradiant) section of the spectrum, typically hard to obtain in photonic systems \cite{Settle2007,Xu2007}, we calculate the values of $d/\lambda$ where $k=k_0$ becomes a saddle point.
+As displayed in Fig.~\ref{fig:fig2}(c), for all values of $\delta\in\left(\arccos{1/\sqrt{3}},\pi/2\right]$ we obtain a $d_\mathrm{f}(\delta)$ that leads to such a flat dispersion relations [illustrated in Fig.~\ref{fig:fig2}(b) for $\delta=\pi/2$ and the inset of Fig.~\ref{fig:fig2}(c) for $\delta=3\pi/8$].
+In particular, we find $d_\mathrm{f} \equiv d_\mathrm{f}(\pi/2)=0.2414\lambda$ [see Fig.~\ref{fig:fig2}(c)], which has also been found to maximize the lifetime of the subradiant states \cite{Kornovan2019,Zhang2020flatband,Kornovan2021}.
+Note that similar results can be found for a ring lattice with $\delta=\pi/2$, a translationally symmetric problem also for a finite number $N$ of emitters.
+Here, subradiant states frozen in real space may be already created for very small system sizes (see Supplemental Material \cite{SM}).